Continue reading...

 Faith Posted in: Faith

-Regardless of how spiritually aware my guru might be, their reality is not my reality.
+Regardless of how spiritually aware my guru might be, his/her/their reality is not my reality.
 Therefore, for me to accept what they tell me of their reality in place of my own is necessarily a faith thing.
 There may be a variety of reasons I have that faith … gut feeling, philosophical resonance, reasoning, the experience of being in the presence of such a person etc, etc. …

 Continue reading